Jennifer Mary Weller

-Jennifer Mary Weller is a New Zealand anaesthesiology academic.
-She is currently a full professor at the University of Auckland.
+Jennifer Mary Weller is a New Zealand anaesthesiology academic, who is currently a full professor at the University of Auckland.

 Academic career

 Weller graduated from University of Adelaide, with her post-graduation training in hospitals in Canberra, Nottingham and Adelaide.
 She moved to Wellington Hospital in 1994 as a full-time specialist anaesthetist, eventually taking a Masters of Clinical Education from the University of New South Wales and taking on teaching at Victoria University of Wellington as well as medical duties.
 A move to Auckland and the University of Auckland led to a PhD in 2005.
 She rose to full professor in 2017.

 Much of Weller's research involved MORSim, an operating theatre simulator used for training surgical teams.